agra-uni-bremen/guix-symex/README.md

 The goal of this channel is to ease building long-term reproducible computational environments along the lines outlined in [prior work][long-term reproduce].
 Thereby, easing empirical comparisons with prior work in the symbolic execution domain.
 Additionally, the channel should also enable practitioners to install and setup various symbolic execution engines for software testing and software analysis purposes.
-Presently, it is often challenging to install these tools as they are tightly coupled with complex components such as [LLVM] and require specific (potentially older) version of these components which can be hard to obtain.

 Currently, the following symbolic execution engines are packaged:

-* [KLEE]: A symbolic execution engine for conventional desktop software which is based on the LLVM compiler infrastructure.
+* [KLEE]: A symbolic execution engine for which is based on the LLVM compiler infrastructure.
 * [angr]: A Python framework for symbolic execution of software in binary form.
 * [BinSec]: Binary-level symbolic execution platform.
-* [SymEx-VP]: Symbolic execution of 32-bit [RISC-V] binary code which support for [SystemC] hardware peripheral models.
+* [SymEx-VP]: Symbolic execution of [RISC-V] binaries with support for [SystemC] hardware models.

 Packages for additional engines are more than welcome.
-Nonetheless, the goal is to integrate all packages into upstream Guix at some point (see below).
+Nonetheless, in the long run, the goal is to integrate all packages into upstream Guix at some point (see below).

 ## Usage